wp-plugins/contact-form-manager/readme.txt

 1. Extract `contact-form-manager.zip` to your `/wp-content/plugins/` directory.
 2. In the admin panel under plugins activate Contact Form Manager.
 3. You can configure the basic settings from XYZ Contact menu.
-4. Once settings are done, you may create contact forms and place the shortcodes of require pages
+4. Once settings are done, you may create contact forms and place the shortcodes on required pages
 5. Please configure required keys if you plan to use recpatcha

 If you need any further help, you may contact our [support desk](http://xyzscripts.com/support/ "XYZScripts Support").